CookieLoverDev/CookieLoverDev/README.md

 <div style="margin-top: 200px;">
     <img align="right" width="400" src="./photo_2023-10-13_17-47-31.jpg" />
 </div>
-<h2>I am a Computer Engineering student, C#/.NET Programmer and big Video Games lover</h2>
+<h2>I am a Computer Engineering student, C#/.NET/Python Developer and big Video Games lover</h2>
-I am second year computer engineering student at Vistula University, based in Poland, Warsaw.
-My direction is Game Development and you can check some of them in my repos.
-Except that, you can find there projects in python, C# WinForms and etcs.
+I am third year computer engineering student at Vistula University, based in Poland, Warsaw.
+My specialization is Cybersecurity and Netwroking.
+In my repos, you can various projects, I would like to hear your opinion on them!

 - 👾I am a comptuer games enthusiast and love making my own games
 - 💻I have big passion to learn everything about programming.
-Currently learning Unity, Unreal, C++ and Java
+Currently learning C#, Python and Java
-- 🎮Right now working on 2.5D Top-Down Action-RPG on Unity for University project with my team
 - 🙌Would love to colloborate on projects
 - 💼Currently looking for openning position as Developer